kaypeter87/local.theengineeringbay.com/README.md

 # Welcome to my Homelab!

 Hello stranger!
-You've arrived at my homelab repository where I document my on-going projects within my homelab.
+You've arrived at my repository where I document my on-going projects within my homelab.
 I hope you find my work interesting and leave with learning something.
 Let's get right into it!

 ## Infrastructure